The Morija Guest House is

 You can read great reviews on Morija Guest Houses (MGH) from different parts of the world on tripadvisor.
-MGH belongs to the Lesotho Hotels and Hospitality Association (LHHA) and the Maloti Drakensberg Route (MDR).
+MGH belongs to the Lesotho Hotels and Hospitality Association (LHHA).

 Matela Youth Centre is located in one of the buildings at the bottom of our site.
 It is an after-school centre with a small library that provides our young neighbours with a quiet place to read, study and have fun.
 Foreign volunteers run the Centre, assisted by young adults from Ha Matela.

 Guests are welcome to visit it